The core of housing markets from an agent's perspective: Is it worth sprucing up your home?

-Given our input $D=(V,A)$, we construct a housing market $H$ as follows (see Fig.~\ref{fig:arc-in-core} for an illustration).
+Given our input graph~$D$ with vertex set~$V$ and arc set~$A$, we construct a housing market $H$ as follows (see Fig.~\ref{fig:arc-in-core} for an illustration).
 We denote the vertices of $D$ by $v_1, \dots, v_n$, and we define the set of agents in $H$ as The preferences of the agents' are as shown below; for each agent $a \in N$ we only list those agents whose house $a$ finds acceptable.
 Here, for any set $W$ of agents we let $[W]$ denote an arbitrary fixed ordering of $W$.

 We finish the construction by defining our instance of \ec\ as the pair $(H,(a^\star,b^\star))$.
-We claim that there exists an allocation in the core of $H$ containing $(a^\star,b^\star)$ if and only if the vertices of $D$ can be partitioned into two acyclic sets.
+We claim that there exists an allocation in the core of $H$ containing $(a^\star,b^\star)$ if and only if the vertices of~$D$ can be partitioned into two acyclic sets.

 ``$\Rightarrow$'': Let us suppose that there exists an allocation $X$ that does not admit any blocking cycles and contains $(a^\star,b^\star)$.